akaashdash/kansformers/README.md

 - Look at other transformer models (BERT, BART, DistilBERT, RoBERTa)
     - With modified efficient kan, should be easy to swap out nn.Linear layers with KAN layers
         - Might be able to find a systematic way to do this
+- Maybe control sampling/randomness with a set seed for replication